 Digital Mammography machine inside the Hope Mobi-Clinic

-July 15, 2025 – Reinforcing their continued commitment to women’s health and early cancer detection, The Medical City and AIA Philippines have renewed their Memorandum of Agreement (MOA) for the continued rollout of the Hope Mobi-Clinic – a mobile breast cancer screening program designed to reach underserved communities across Metro Manila.
+July 15, 2025 – Reinforcing their continued commitment to women’s health and early cancer detection, The Medical City and AIA Philippines have renewed their Memorandum of Agreement (MOA) for the continued rollout of the Hope Mobi-Clinic, a mobile breast cancer screening program designed to reach underserved communities across Metro Manila.

-“I’m glad that we are now focusing more on early detection of cancer,” said Dr. Ruben G. Kasala, EVP and CEO of The Medical City Ortigas.
+“I’m glad that we are now focusing more on early detection of cancer,” said Dr. Ruben G. Kasala, TMC Ortigas EVP and CEO.
 “Survival rates increase, and the cost of care is reduced once you diagnose cancer early.
 It’s good that this partnership continues, and I’m looking forward to expanding to more areas.
-Many Filipinos cannot afford early cancer screening, and it’s our responsibility to make these services accessible because healthcare is a human right”
+Many Filipinos cannot afford early cancer screening, and it’s our responsibility to make these services accessible because healthcare is a human right.”

-The Hope Mobi-Clinic is equipped with state-of-the-art digital mammography and staffed by expert medical professionals.
+The Hope Mobi-Clinic is equipped with state-of-the-art digital mammography and staffed by expert medical professionals from TMC.
 Beyond screenings, the clinic provides on-site education on breast cancer awareness and prevention, empowering women to take proactive steps in managing their health.
 In cases where malignant tumors are detected, The Medical City and AIA Philippines remain committed to providing full medical support, ensuring patients receive not only a diagnosis but also the care and treatment they need to survive and recover.

-Breast cancer remains the leading cause of cancer-related deaths among women in the Philippines but with early detection and timely treatment, the chance of survival increases significantly.
+Breast cancer remains the leading cause of cancer-related deaths among women in the Philippines, but with early detection and timely treatment, the chance of survival increases significantly.
 Since its launch, the Hope Mobi-Clinic has continued to bring healthcare where it is needed the most, to underserved communities with limited access to diagnostic services.

 Health